marmelab/react-admin/UPGRADE.md

 ### `<Admin initialState>` Is Gone

 The `<Admin initialState>` prop used to be used to initialize the store.
-As there is no store, you cannot set the react-admin defaults this way.
+As there is no Redux store anymore, you cannot set the react-admin defaults this way.

 Apart from initializing the Redux store for unit tests (which is no longer necessary, as react-admin components don't use Redux anymore), the only use case for `initialState` was to initialize the sidebar `open` state to `false`.
 To achieve the same in v4, initialize the store and set the `sidebar.open` state to `false`: